Hammer/Weight

 - Practice/warm-up with implements does not begin until the coach is present

-- Inspect any implement that has come in contact with any hard surface (ring,
+- Inspect any implement that has come in contact with any hard surface (ring, cage support, etc.) for damage

-- Depending on the number of throwers and the number of implements, consider using "salvo throwing"
+- Depending on the number of throwers and the number of implements, consider using ʺsalvo throwingʺ

 - Assume that you have 5 implements and 10 throwers.
-Have the 1st 5 throwers each take a throw, then have the second five throwers retrieve
+Have the 1st 5 throwers each take a throw, then have the second five throwers retrieve them and takes their throws.

 - No one enters the red zone until all of the implements have been thrown.